Sambruk/streamflow-core/docs/quick_start/environment_setup.rst

    to java-config section  (There are two of them) you can find iy quickly by huge amount of other jvm-options

-#.If SSL was configured tell Glassfish that Apache acts as a SSL-terminating proxy server.
+#.
+If SSL was configured tell Glassfish that Apache acts as a SSL-terminating proxy server.

     In the Admin Console go to
     Network Config - Network Listeners - http-listener-1 - Tab HTTP